School chef Nicole Pisani, formerly of Nopi, answers food questions asked by parents and offers a family-friendly recipe to try out

 Colours and shapes

-The little ones really love going in the garden to see the lettuces grow and doing any kind of activity where they feel they have been involved.
-I have seen schoolchildren exploring Borough Market with their teachers and they are so excited to see all the different colours and shapes of the vegetables, the fish and the smells of the freshly baked breads.
+The little ones have always really loved going in the garden to see the lettuces grow and doing any kind of activity where they feel they have been involved.
+In the past, I have seen schoolchildren exploring Borough Market with their teachers and they are so excited to see all the different colours and shapes of the vegetables, the fish and the smells of the freshly baked breads.

 Food can create wonderful memories of childhood: wandering around markets, visiting pick-your-own or city farms, sharing Sunday lunches, seeing apples on the trees, going blackberry picking in late summer.